11 Best Kitchen Sink Styles: A Comprehensive Guide to Types of Kitchen Sinks

 Solid face sinks are made from the same man-made materials used for solid face countertops – synthetic waste that is made by combining mineral emulsions with polyester and/or acrylic resins.

 They are available in a number of colors and offer a flawless transition from countertop to sink when used together – you can actually create a coordinating drainboard.
 And perk scraps can usually be filed.
-The disadvantage of solid surface types of kitchen sinks is that you can’t put hot pots or dishes inside the sink.
+The disadvantage of solid surface sinks is that you can’t put hot pots or dishes inside the sink.

 8. Sink With Integrated Workstation